While comprehensive coverage will pay for damages, is it better to pay out-of-pocket?

 If your windshield is damaged in an accident in which you were not at fault, the damage will be paid for by the property damage liability coverage of the at-fault party.

 Yes.
-If the cracks or chips are too big to be repaired with resin, your insurance company will pay for the installation of a new windshield.
+If the cracks or chips are too big to be repaired with resin, your auto insurance provider will pay for the installation of a new windshield.
 In many cases, the cost to replace a windshield is more expensive than the deductible, meaning that going through insurance could be a good idea.

 Using your insurance coverage could be wise if it seems likely that you will have to get a new windshield entirely.
 However, if it’s just a small chip or minor damage, it may not be wise to file a claim.
 Generally speaking, if your deductible is higher than $1,000, it will not likely be worth filing a claim, as most repairs won’t cost that much.